How to Register For Your SATs

 - Requesting Sunday testing for the first time.
 (Repeat Sunday test-takers can register online or by phone.
 Phone registration is subject to an additional fee.)

 - Unable to upload a digital photo of yourself as part of the online registration process.

 - Registering through an international SAT representative.

-Name: Be sure to fill in your full, legal name exactly as it appears on the photo ID that you’ll use on testing day.
-Middle initials are optional but if included, should match the middle initial on your photo ID.
+- Name: Be sure to fill in your full, legal name exactly as it appears on the photo ID that you’ll use on testing day.

 Although it’s optional, it is highly recommended that you enter an email address on your registration form.
 This will allow you to receive updates on any test center cancellations, and to receive your admissions ticket by email.